Moving to Australia from New Zealand?

 You need to include this amount in your tax return for the financial year you request the release.
 The tax payable on this assessable amount will receive a 30% tax offset.

-The contract you enter into has to be for residential premises located in Australia.
+The contract you enter into must be for residential premises in Australia.
 It cannot be any of the following types of property:

-Note: If you purchase vacant land to build a home on, it is the contract to construct your home that must be entered into to meet the FHSS scheme requirements.
+Note: If you purchase vacant land to build a home on, the contract to construct your home must be entered into to meet the FHSSS requirements.
 The contract to construct that home must be entered into within 12 months (or other period allowed) from the date you requested a release.
-In this situation, you must not have purchased the vacant land before applying for an FHSS determination.
+In this situation, you must not have purchased the vacant land before applying for an FHSSS determination.

 You must genuinely intend to occupy the property as a home and demonstrate this by: